-Recommendations: Ages 50 to 74
+Recommendations: Ages 50 to 74 without known risk factors

-- Women ages 50 to 74 should have a routine screening mammogram every other year.
+- The U.S. Preventive Services Task Force (USPSTF) and the American College of Physicians (ACP) recommend that women ages 50 to 74 should have a routine screening mammogram every two years.

-Recommendations: Over Age 74
+Recommendations: Over Age 74 without known risk factors

 - ACS guidelines state that there is no age at which mammography screening should be discontinued.
 The decision as to when to stop screening should be based on the individual, her health, and estimated longevity.
 If you are in good health and your health enables you to be a candidate for treatment, continue getting mammograms.